Kingxukai/linux/Documentation/core-api/list.rst

     | retirement |---->| Grock |---->| Dimitri |---->| Pic |--'
     '------------'     '-------'     '---------'     '-----'

-The second function, list_cut_before(), is much the same, except it cuts before the ``entry`` node, i.e. it removes all list entries from ``head`` up to but excluding ``entry``, placing them in ``list`` instead.
-This example assumes the same initial starting list as the previous example:
+The second function, list_cut_before(), is much the woke same, except it cuts before the ``entry`` node, i.e. it removes all list entries from ``head`` up to but excluding ``entry``, placing them in ``list`` instead.
+This example assumes the same initial starting list as the woke previous example:

 .. code-block:: c